soni801/writeups/about-me/content.md

 from well renowned sources like [Oxford Languages](https://languages.oup.com/google-dictionary-en/) and [Healthline Media](https://www.healthline.com/).

-ADHD stands for attention deficit hyperactivity disorder, and the name itself describes it to a certain degree.
+ADHD stands for _attention deficit hyperactivity disorder_, and the name itself describes it to a certain degree.
 It is most commonly perceived as something that lowers your ability to pay attention, and gives you short bursts of energy, called hyperactivity.
 The problem with ADHD is that it is a very broad term.
 Not only can ADHD differ wildly from person to person, it also has several 'sub-conditions' and sets of traits that vary a lot.
 Because of this, I will talk about